kelinger/OmniStream-Cloudless/README.md

 # OmniStream

-OmniStream is a collection of Docker containers and utilities/commands for building a personal streaming server with your own media residing on cloud providers' data storage platform.
+OmniStream is a collection of Docker containers and utilities/commands for building a personal streaming server with your own media residing on a NAS platform.
 You can pick from an assortment of options and containers and have full control to tweak settings and processes without have any former knowledge of Docker and a minimal skillset in Linux.

 ## TL;DR
 Download and install on a fresh Debian-like system with